 Step 5: Generate the Documentation

-Right-click on the drop down menu on the right hand side of the connection and select the "Generate" option.
+Click on the drop down menu on the right hand side of the connection and select the "Upload Metadata Package" option.
 You will be prompted with instructions on how to generate / refresh and upload your PA / TM1 metadata package.
 Once generated you will be able to browse the documentation version by selecting "View Documentation" from the model tile.

 Step 6: Schedule a Regular Model Refresh